-3) Results: We skip, for the sake of conciseness, the discussion on how to define the optimal value for the threshold delta.
-In this paper, results presented have been obtained with a value of $\delta = 10\%$ .
+A closer look shows that the threshold of $\delta = 10\%$ gives a good result to show in this paper.
+We do not pretend that this number is optimal in any sense and, in fact, we do not really care.
+Indeed, our purpose, at this stage, is just to look at the results for one given value of δ and see if, yes or no, this theory of zombie armies seems to be valid or not, based on the characteristics of the ones we will find in that particular case.
+It can very well be that the attack events found in attack sets, as we have built them, have no underlying common cause and that they accidentally share common IPs.
+In this paper, results presented have been obtained with a value of $\delta = 10\%$.
 Other values could, possibly, have delivered more armies but the point we want to make is that these armies exist, not that we have found a method to find all of them.

-For such value of $\delta$ we have identified 40 (resp.
+For such value of δ we have identified 40 (resp.
 33) zombie armies from AE-set-I (resp.
 AE-set-II) which have issued a total of 193 (resp.
 247) attack events.
-Figure 4 represents the distribution of attack events per zombie army.
+Fig. 5 represents the distribution of attack events per zombie army.
 Its top (resp. bottom) plot represents the distribution obtained from AE-set-I(resp.
 AE-set-II).
 We can see that the largest amount of attack events for an army is 53 (resp.
 47) whereas 28 (resp.
 20) armies have been observed only two times.

-Figure 4.
-Zombie Army Size

-B. Main Characteristics of the Zombie armies
+4.2.
+Main characteristics of the zombie armies